ArchitaMaharana/Smart-Traffic-light-controller/README.md

 ✅ Efficient and Cost-Effective – Uses basic electronic components like LEDs, resistors, and an Arduino Uno, making it an affordable and scalable solution.

-✅ Ideal for Beginners and Learning – Provides hands-on experience with Arduino programming, input/output control, and real-world automation concepts.